 The next “must-do” is security and encryption.
 Everyone who sells online must take precautions for their customer’s data.
 And with every website now a target for hackers, it’s more important than ever.

 To take payments online, you first need a payment processor.
 Authorize.Net acts as the middleman in between you and your merchant bank account that securely transfers funds from your customers’ credit card to your account.
 During this process, Visa, Mastercard, Amex, and Discover—whatever credit cards you accept on your site all take a percentage of the sale, usually 1.5-2%.
 Your bank may also charge a percentage as well.
 Be sure to configure these fees into your product costs.

-4. Secure and Speedy Hosting is usually the last component considered when building your ecommerce website.
+4. Secure and Speedy Hosting is usually the last component considered when building your e-commerce website.
 But beware, there are many services out there who sell you on services and packages you don’t need and who guarantee speed and security but fail to deliver.
 One #2A friendly company that we recommend is WP Engine.
 WP Engine provides you with a secure and fast platform to run your WordPress website.
-For over four years, we have enjoyed an little downtime, fast speeds and literally no hacks.
+For many years, we have enjoyed little to no downtime, fast speeds and literally no hacks.
 With Google now ranking websites based on speed, WP Engine remains a good choice for the hunting and firearms industry.

 - Content Delivery Network

 - Content Page Performance

 - Staging Server